Sanju-Basak/Car_Showroom/README.md

 # Car Showroom Java App

 Car Showroom is a JavaFX application representing a car warehouse with distinct user roles - manufacturer and viewer.
+It was an undergrad project of Level-1 Term-2 of CSE108 sessional.

 ## Features